 How one kitchen designer approached moving her renowned business to achieve success

 Digital communication options are boundless.
 Here’s how to use them while keeping a human touch.

 Know the rules that govern whether or not, and how, you can monitor the activities of those who work for you

-We surveyed nearly 1,000 remodeling firms across nine of the country's most active remodeling markets, to finally answer the question: what is competitive pay?
-Carpenters and lead carpenters with job-related education in Boston make about 15.5% and 12.5% more than their counterparts.
+We surveyed hundreds of design-build firms across nine of the country's most active remodeling markets, to finally answer the question: what is competitive pay?
+In Washington D.C., average pay for a carpenter is 12% too low to keep pace with cost of living.

 We surveyed hundreds of design-build firms across nine of the country's most active remodeling markets, to finally answer the question: what is competitive pay?
-In Atlanta, average pay across the four positions surveyed for is more than 16% less than in the other eight markets.
+Remodelers in San Francisco are expecting to increase pay for field staff by approximately 4.5% over the next 12 months.